-Two of them came at Sandwich, in 1922 and 1928, when he beat the other great professional of his era, Gene Sarazen, by two strokes.
+Two of them came at Royal St George's, in 1922 and 1928, when he beat the other great professional of his era, Gene Sarazen, by two strokes.
 That was the time, after a humbling 18 and 17 defeat in a 72-hole match to English professional Archie Compston, Hagen put away his “little black book” and concentrated on his practice and preparation.

 He was hugely popular on both sides of the Atlantic and did much to boost the appeal of The Open and the standing of his fellow professionals.
 On his Open debut at Deal in 1920, he changed his shoes in a Daimler in the car park after being told he could not enter the clubhouse.